 Generally, your provision of your personal data to us through our Website (e.g. your last name, first name, email address and/or postal address) is voluntary.
 This data is used to process your inquiries, as part of our contractual relationship, perform our own market research or opinion polls, and make decisions regarding the advertising materials we send out by mail.
 Unless necessary to process your inquiries, the personal data you provide will not be shared with third parties; in particular, for advertising purposes.
 We will erase the data collected from you when saving such data no longer is required or, depending on statutory retention obligations, we will restrict the processing of such data.
 The legal basis for this is Article 6 (1) b) of the GDPR or Article 6 (1) f) of the GDPR.

-You may register to our BioMed X Application System to apply for a research project or job offer provided by us as described in each individual call for application.
-During the registration to the BioMed X Application System you are required to provide the following data: name, address, gender, date of birth, email, nationality, country of residence, institution.
-After your registration you may add additional information relating to your qualification, your CV, publications, patents, profile photo and submit a research project proposal for the respective call for application.
+You may register at our BioMed X Career Space to apply for a research project or job offer provided by us as described in each individual call for application.
+During the registration at the BioMed X Career Space, you are required to provide the following data: name, gender, date of birth, email, nationality, country of residence, institution, address, English language skills, current and desired position, primary interest, and how you heard about BioMed X. After your registration, you may add additional information relating to your qualification, your CV, publications, patents, profile photo, and submit a research project proposal for the respective call for application.
 The legal basis for this is Article 6 (1) a) of the GDPR, your consent, or Art.
 6 (1) b) of the GDPR.

 This information will be used to process your application.
-Therefore, we will share your application with our partners for evaluation.
+Therefore, we will share your application with our research sponsors and partners for evaluation.
 Based on the evaluation, selected applicants will be invited to a job interview or an innovation boot camp.
-As necessary for the conduction of the job interview or innovation boot camp, the personal data of the applicant will be shared with relevant partners.
+As necessary for the conduction of the job interview or innovation boot camp, the personal data of the applicant will be shared with relevant research sponsors and partners.
 The legal basis for this is Article 6 (1) a) of the GDPR, your consent.

-With your registration, you agree that your data are stored in the BioMed X Application System.
+With your registration, you agree that your data are stored in the BioMed X Career Space.
 General information provided during the registration or later as part of your applicant profile will be stored until you delete your account.
-Additional information you provide during your application for a specific research project or job offer will only be used as long as it is necessary for the application process.
-We will delete the data collected when you delete your account or the storage of such data is no longer required or, depending on statutory retention obligations, we will restrict the processing of such data.
+Additional information you provide during your application for a specific job offer or research project will only be used as long as it is necessary for the application process.
+We will delete the data collected when you delete your account, or the storage of such data is no longer required, or, depending on statutory retention obligations, we will restrict the processing of such data.

 4. Transmission to Third Parties